- What type of degree is the Master's in Disaster Management?

-The graduate program in Miami is not an online degree; however, a hybrid program, will soon be launched.
+A fully online degree is available.
+Applications are accepted for the Fall and Spring semester.
 At the end of the program, students will meet in Miami for the Disaster Operations Field Course Exercise, which will be held in mid-July.
 This will require students to travel to Miami for a 3-day, 2-night disaster field operations exercise, which will commence early Friday morning and conclude on Sunday afternoon.
 To simulate an actual international disaster, the exercise will require you to spend Friday and Saturday night in an undisclosed Base-of-Operations, sheltering in 19x35 Western Shelter (military-grade tents).

 - When and where are the classes held?

-Our Miami program is held on Saturdays in PG-5 (Market Station) on the Modesto Maidique campus.
+Our Miami face-to-face program is held on Saturdays on the Modesto Maidique campus.
 Please visit Google Maps for location and directions.
 Class starts at 8:30 a.m. and 1:30 p.m.
 Each class is approximately 4 hours in length.

 - What is the length of the graduate degree?

 Each cohort will take less than 12 months to complete 30 credits (10 courses).
-The Miami-based cohort will begin on August 10, 2019 and end on August 1, 2020 and the online cohort will begin on January 2, 2019 and end on December 20, 2019.
 The program consists of 5 mini-semesters whereupon students will take 2 courses every 8 weeks until all 10 courses are completed.